SebastianScherer88/fashion_app/README.md

 ## Setup

 1. Clone this repository.
-2. First you should rebuilt the conda environment by running `conda env create --file=conda_env.yaml`
+2. Rebuilt the conda environment by running `conda env create --file=conda_env.yaml`
-3. Second, you should download the mnist fashion data set by cloning this repository: `git clone https://github.com/zalandoresearch/fashion-mnist.git`.
-This should sit alongside this repository.
+3. Download the mnist fashion data set by cloning this repository: `git clone https://github.com/zalandoresearch/fashion-mnist.git`.
+Make sure this sits alongside this repository to maintain relative file path references across the project.

 For all subsequent steps, you will need the conda environment activated.